crate/crate/blackbox/docs/config/cluster.rst

   | *Runtime:*  ``no``

-  If you have your own compatible implementation of the EC2 API service you can set the enpoint that should be used.
+  If you have your own compatible implementation of the EC2 API service you can set the endpoint that should be used.

 .. _conf_azure_discovery: